 HENRI II

 The pressure on Catherine intensified the following year.
 Henri had accompanied his father to war in Italy and had a very brief affair (one night it seems) with a young Italian girl named Filippa Duci.
 He was soon delighted to learn she had become pregnant.
-The daughter was named Diane and brought to France where she became part of her father’s court.
+The daughter was named Diane and brought to France.

 Filippa Duci